-This competition is part of a three-year research plan focused on the study and assessment of the open public spaces in Hong Kong’s Central and Western District.
+This competition is part of a three-year research plan focused on the study and assessment of open public spaces in Hong Kong’s Central and Western District.
 The inadequate provision of open spaces in urban areas is one of the most recurrent challenges for the Hong Kong government.
-In various districts of Hong Kong, the provision of open public spaces is well below the standard set by the Planning Department; in addition, the spatial quality of these spaces is questionable.
-This research aimed to study and assess the open public spaces in Hong Kong’s Central and Western District to provide a set of clear and practicable urban design guidelines for enhancing the district’s open spaces and thereby improving the quality of life of its residents.
+In various districts of Hong Kong, the provision of open public spaces is well below the standard set by the Planning Department, while the spatial quality of these spaces is also questionable.
+This research aimed to investigate the open public spaces in Hong Kong’s Central and Western District to provide a set of clear and practicable urban design guidelines for enhancing the district’s open spaces and thereby improving the quality of life of its residents.

-The 28 cases studies selected are in large part designed and managed by the Leisure and Culture Service Department (LCSD).
-Due to limited funding, the designs of these spaces tend to be quite generic and, as such, adopt general solutions to a variety of sites and different urban conditions.
-The use of public open space under the LCSD is governed by the Pleasure Grounds Regulation (PGR) under Chapter 132 of Hong Kong Public Health and Municipal Services.
-Unfortunately, the PGR’s strict rules and guidelines limit the potential for developing public life as well as uses that typically animate a public space such as cycling, skating, walking dogs, and sitting or walking on the grass, which is often not allowed.
-These open spaces provide different types of facilities such as seating areas, trees or canopies, and children’s playgrounds.
-However, in most of the cases analyzed, the lack of specificity to the urban context and the absence of an active interface between public and private realms compromise their vibrancy and vitality, and apart from a few examples, it seems that these spaces do not reflect the real needs of the community.
+The 25 cases studies selected are in large part designed and managed by the Leisure and Cultural Services Department (LCSD).
+The use of public open space under the LCSD is governed by the Pleasure Grounds Regulation (PGR) under Chapter 132 of Hong Kong Public Health and Municipal Services Ordinance.
+Unfortunately, the PGR’s strict rules and guidelines limit the potential for developing public life as well as uses that typically animate a public space such as cycling, skating, walking dogs, and sitting or walking on the grass, which are often not allowed in those public open spaces we studied.
+These spaces provide different types of facilities such as seating areas, trees or canopies, and children’s playgrounds.
+However, in most of the cases analysed, the lack of specificity to the urban context and the absence of an active interface between the public and private realms compromise their vibrancy and vitality.
+And, apart from a few examples, it seems that these spaces do not reflect the actual needs of the community.

-The results of the study will help to compensate for the lack of a planning vision shared by stakeholders and government authorities.
-The urban design guidelines established will also provide a valuable point of reference for public space policymakers in Hong Kong’s Planning Department, facilitating the creation of a comprehensive and integrated planning approach at the district level.
-Potentially, the outcome of this work will facilitate a more sustainable upgrading of the existing public space in the core areas of the city, providing a more comprehensive approach to urban renewal in the territory and offering a replicable model for other Hong Kong districts.
+The results of the study revealed the lack of a planning vision shared by stakeholders and government authorities.
+The urban design guidelines established would also provide a valuable point of reference for public space policymakers in Hong Kong’s Planning Department, proposing the creation of a comprehensive and integrated planning approach at the district level.
+Potentially, the outcome of this work will facilitate a more sustainable upgrading of the existing public spaces in the core areas of the city, providing a more comprehensive approach to urban renewal in the territory and offering a replicable model for other Hong Kong districts.

 The School of Architecture, The Chinese University of Hong Kong